MHFA CORE COURSES

 Accreditation & CPD Points

 Most professionals can claim attendance towards Continuing Professional Development (CPD) within their industry body.
-However, please check with your relevant industry body or BLLC if you are unsure of allocation points.
+However, please check with your relevant industry body if you are unsure of allocation points.

 Below is a sample of industries that award registered or self-appointed CPD points/hours.